COPPERHEAD

 serial killer, later agent of a demon

-Affiliations: agent of an unnamed demon;
+Affiliations: Agent of an unidentified demon;

 former co-worker of Arthur Reynolds

-Known Relatives: ?
-Chesney (father, deceased)
+Known Relatives: Mr. Chesney (father, deceased)

 Aliases: None